 Which sound module do you need for your hybrid drums setup?

 By now, you’ll hopefully be clear on the three concepts of enhance, layer and expand – and you’ll know which approach will suit your band and setup.
 Now, you just need to choose the right gear for the job.
 Whether you plan to beef up your acoustic kick, trigger samples or stack sounds, it’s vital to choose a sound module that can deliver the goods.
-And that’s where the next three video tutorials come in – with session warrior Craig Blundell taking the technology for a joyride.
+And that’s where the next three video tutorials come in – starting with Steven Wilson’s 2017 Rhythm Reader’s Poll winning drummer Craig Blundell taking the technology for a joyride.

 Layering drum sounds takes a different kind of hybrid setup, and in this second video, Craig showcases the best gear to choose when you’re stacking the percussion.
 Central to his killer layered sound is the Roland TD-25 V-Drums module, whose SuperNATURAL sound engine offers you a selection of powerful pro sounds that trigger each time you strike your acoustic drums.
 You’ll see the TD-25 module working with Roland RT-30 triggers on the toms to create a huge-sounding tone, and you’ll also want to check out how Craig uses the Roland TM-2 to add an electro flavour to the sound of the acoustic kick and snare.
 Though they don’t feature in Craig’s setup, you can also layer sounds using the Roland SPD-SX Sample Pad and Roland SPD-30 Octapad.

-Finally, let’s say you want to expand your setup, and need to assemble a kit that can deliver the sounds in your head.
-With its powerful onboard tone and instrument libraries, the Roland SPD-30 Octapad has every sound you could need, and in this third video, Craig demonstrates just how easy it is to use this unit to create a live phrase loop.
+If you want to expand your setup and need to assemble a kit that can deliver the sounds in your head.
+With its powerful onboard tone and instrument libraries, the Roland SPD-30 Octapad has every sound you could need, and in this final video, Craig demonstrates just how easy it is to use this unit to create a live phrase loop.
 This time, instead of fitting RT-30 triggers to acoustic hoops, Craig’s expanded setup has dedicated Roland PD Pads, plus the CY V-Cymbal and KT-10 Kick Trigger Pedal – all linked to the powerful Roland TD-30 V-Drums module that gives access to 1000+ onboard sounds.